deepmancer/advanced-recommender-system/README.md

 ## 🛠️ Phase 3: **Personalized Recommendation and Enhanced User Interaction**

-### Integrating Advanced Features and User Customization
+### Integrating Ranking, Searching Features, and User Customization

 The final phase focuses on integrating all the elements developed so far and enhancing the system’s user interaction capabilities.
 This phase introduces advanced personalization features and recommendation systems, transforming the platform into a comprehensive research assistant.